wb-mrio/FTT_StandAlone/docs/Update manuals/FTT-Freight update manual.md

 Author - c.lynch4@exeter.ac.uk

 FTT-Freight is a fairly simple FTT model that simulates technology uptake and competition amongst three-wheeler freight vehicles (India only), light-commercial vehicles (vans), medium duty truck, heavy duty trucks, and buses.
 Because of the very different technology types represented in the model, we chose to prohibit decision-makers switching between vehicle segments.
 This means a decision-maker cannot replace a diesel LCV with a battery electric bus.
 As a result, each vehicle segment has its own demand profile and should be considered seperate from one another.
 Updating FTT-Freight is similar to FTT-Transport.
-With the exception of the [IEA's EV outlook] (https://www.iea.org/data-and-statistics/data-tools/global-ev-data-explorer), publically available data is not readily available.
+With the exception of the [IEA's EV outlook](https://www.iea.org/data-and-statistics/data-tools/global-ev-data-explorer), publically available data is not readily available.
 Instead, the model makes use of data from the ICCT.
 A data processing script can be found in the FTT_Standalone-support repository.

 ## Aggregate fleet sizes (RFLZ)
 1. Each vehicle segment has its own projections for fleet size.